Not a crafter? Here’s why you should consider becoming one during the pandemic.

 The pandemic and crafts

-Many businesses, including Yarnspirations.com and Michaels, have seen an uptick in interest since the pandemic started.
-Yarnspirations notes that its “Llama No Drama” and “Bernat Fat Cat” crochet stuffies have been very popular with customers; Michaels has seen a 150 percent increase in viewers of Facebook live tutorials with Lynn Lilly, founder of Craft Box Girls, and has also ramped up its how-to videos and step-by-step project instructions based on demand.
-It recently launched free online classes that include such topics as coaster-making and painting.
+Many businesses, including yarnspirations.com and Michaels, have seen an uptick in interest since the pandemic started.
+Yarnspirations notes that its “Llama No Drama” and “Bernat Fat Cat” crochet stuffies have been very popular with customers; Michaels has seen a 150 percent increase in viewers of Facebook Live tutorials with Lynn Lilly, founder of Craft Box Girls, and has also ramped up its how-to videos and step-by-step project instructions based on demand.
+It recently launched free online classes that include such topics as

 Emily Brown, an associate director at the Memorial Sloan Kettering Cancer Center in New York City, said she turned to knitting at the start of the pandemic even though she doesn’t consider herself a craft person.
 “I needed something to cleanse my mind; knitting calmed me because it is a repetitive activity, and very soothing,” she said, noting that she would not “in a million years have had the time to do it otherwise.”

 The benefits seem to be there for people of all ages.
-Barrington Scott, activities director at the Deanwood Rehab and Wellness Center in Washington, D.C., said that the mostly elderly residents are painting more during the pandemic; some of the artwork is showcased in the lobby.
+Barrington Scott, activities director at the Deanwood Rehab and Wellness Center in the District, said that the mostly elderly residents are painting more amid the pandemic; some of the artwork is showcased in the lobby.
 “One resident started decorating hats and that really lifted her spirits up,” said activities aide Betty Sartor.

-Rebecca Reinbold, whose family lives in the U.S. Virgin Islands, said that she was surprised to find her 6-year-old son, Hunter, sit still for over an hour to knit recently.
+Rebecca Reinbold, whose family lives in the U.S. Virgin Islands, said she was surprised to see her 6-year-old son, Hunter, sit still for more than an hour to knit.
 “His Montessori school encouraged finger knitting, and he was so excited when yarn and knitting needles showed up,” she said, adding that the activity may have made him feel connected to school even when he wasn’t there.

 Ingrid Fetell Lee, who wrote “Joyful: The Surprising Power of Ordinary Things to Create Extraordinary Happiness,” agrees that crafting can help us maintain a connection to the outer world.
 “We’ve lost a lot of the sensory input that we normally get when we are out in the world, so when you knit and paint and do those tangible things, you have the joy of textures like the colors of wool, and you get to replace some of these sensory stimuli,” she said.

 You don’t have to be creative to give crafting a try and reap its benefits.
-Jill Weinstein, clinical director of Evolve, an adolescents program at the Berman Center, a treatment center in Atlanta, says that she’s been amazed to see patients who aren’t typically artistic gain some form of mindfulness with crafting.
+Jill Weinstein, clinical director of Evolve, an adolescents program at the Berman Center, a treatment center in Atlanta, said she’s been amazed to see patients who aren’t typically artistic gain some form of mindfulness with crafting.

 “The kids have a sense of control during a time when things feel so out of control,” she said, adding that a lot of boys have gravitated to tie-dyeing.
 “It’s also been amazing to see kids that aren’t really verbal express themselves in their artwork.”